Restore disabled script opcodes, May 2018

 The bitwise logic operators expect 'byte sequence' operands.
 The operands must be the same length.

-• In the case of 'byte sequence' operands where the length of operands is not known until runtime a sequence of 0x00 bytes (for use with OP_CAT) can be produced using OP_0 n OP_NUM2BIN
+OP_CATcan be used to pad a shorter byte sequence to an appropriate length. - In the case of 'byte sequence' operands where the length of operands is not known until runtime a sequence of 0x00 bytes

 OP_AND